typelevel/skunk/modules/docs/src/main/paradox/tutorial/Setup.md

 Let's examine the code above.

 - At ① we import the no-op `Tracer`, which allows us to run Skunk programs with execution tracing disabled.
-We will revisit @ref:[Tracing](Tracing.md) in a later section.
+We will revisit [Tracing](Tracing.md) in a later section.
-- At ② we define a [Resource](https://typelevel.org/cats-effect/datatypes/resource.html) that yields un-pooled @ref:[Session](../reference/Sessions.md) values and ensures that they are closed after use.
-We specify the host, port, user, database, and password (see @ref:[Session](../reference/Sessions.md) for information on ther connection options).
+- At ② we define a [Resource](https://typelevel.org/cats-effect/datatypes/resource.html) that yields un-pooled [Session](../reference/Sessions.md) values and ensures that they are closed after use.
+We specify the host, port, user, database, and password (see [Session](../reference/Sessions.md) for information on ther connection options).
 - At ③ we `use` the resource, specifying a block to execute during the `Session`'s lifetime.
 No matter how the block terminates (success, failure, cancellation) the `Session` will be closed properly.
-- At ④ we use the @ref:[sql interpolator](../reference/Fragments.md) to construct a `Query` that selects a single column of schema type `date` (yielding `d`, a value of type `java.time.LocalDate`), then we ask the session to execute it, expecting a *unique* value back; i.e., exactly one row.
+- At ④ we use the [sql interpolator](../reference/Fragments.md) to construct a `Query` that selects a single column of schema type `date` (yielding `d`, a value of type `java.time.LocalDate`), then we ask the session to execute it, expecting a *unique* value back; i.e., exactly one row.

 When we run the program we see the current date.